Create a Relevant Meta Description

 If your meta description is the same as those on other pages, the user experience in Google will be hampered.
 Although page titles might vary, all pages will appear to be the same because all the descriptions are the same.
 If you intentionally want/need/are tempted to create a duplicate meta description, you’d be better off leaving the description blank and Google will pick a snippet from the page containing the keyword used in a search.
 Visit Google Webmaster Tools > HTML Improvements or use Screaming Frog SEO Spider to check for duplicate meta descriptions.

-Make Them The Correct Length.
+Make them the correct length.
 If you write a meta description that is too long, Google will truncate it.
-The standard accepted length is 135 to 160 characters long.
+The standard accepted length is around 155 characters.
 Unlike page titles, meta description cut-offs do not seem to be pixel-based in the same way that page titles are.

 It could contain